Mozilla-GitHub-Standards/0d772bd4e18263dd841ef1846dba7e11082499c6973f4e4bd350af868723beb1/README.md

 Overview
 =========

 Following on from discussions at the Mozilla December 2010 all-hands, I've been experimenting with what F1 would look like in a "browser mediated services" environment.
-The intention was to experiment with using pure HTML to create browser-agnostic applications using pure HTML for things like access to your contacts and sharing services.
+The intention was to experiment with using pure HTML to create browser-agnostic applications for things like access to your contacts and sharing services.

 This experiment is not intended to be used as the basis for a production system - as many short-cuts as possible where taken while still demonstrating the key issues such a system would face.
 In other words, it is quite hacky.